nyakaspeter/White-Raven/README.md

 # White Raven

-**This repo is a fork of [White Raven](https://github.com/silentmurdock/whiteraven) by Murdock.
 White Raven is a torrent player application for Samsung Smart TV E, F, H series.
 This repository contains the Smart TV Widget part of the application.
-The underlying server, which can be run on Windows, Linux, and rooted Samsung Smart TVs can be found in the [White Raven Server](https://github.com/nyakaspeter/White-Raven-Server) repository.
-To ease the assembly and deployment process the repo also includes a builder and an installer application.**
+For it to work, the [Raven Server](https://github.com/nyakaspeter/Raven-Torrent) application must also be running on the TV (which is only possible if it's rooted), or on the local network.
+I recommend setting up a [Jackett](https://github.com/Jackett/Jackett) server too, to get the most out of the application.
+This repo is a fork of [White Raven](https://github.com/silentmurdock/whiteraven).

 ## Features

-- Torrent server can run locally on rooted TV.
+- Torrent server can run locally on rooted TV
-- Torrent streaming from memory.
+- Torrent streaming from memory
-- Automatic subtitle search by IMDB ID, Text or by File Hash.
+- Automatic subtitle search by IMDB ID, Text or by File Hash
-- Torrent receiver page allow to stream any magnet link or torrent file.
+- Torrent receiver page allow to stream any magnet link or torrent file
-- Favourites handler.
+- Favourites handler
-- Subtitle style settings.
+- Subtitle style settings
 - You can search for movies, episodes or whole season/series packs
-- You can play torrents with multiple video files inside.
+- You can play torrents with multiple video files inside

 ## Screenshots